1rubiz/alx-project/README.md

 # Dot Quotes

-Your random Quotes Generator, with quite card download option.
+Your random Quotes Generator, with quote card download option.

 ## Table of Contents